PaulRaatschen/Plan-Merging-Project-Sauerbrei-Raatschen/README.md

 ```bash
 python <SOLVER>.py <INSTANCE>
 ```
-For a list of all available options:
+To get a list of all available options:
 ```bash
 python <SOLVER>.py --help
 ```